cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-ESA-ESA OPT-MPC RADIOMETRIC CALIBRATION-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Use of MPA (Mission Performance Assessment) processing codes.
+* Use of MPA treatment codes (Mission Performance Assessment).
 * Stability analysis modules.